epimorphics/elda/docs/E1.3.24-SNAPSHOT/velocity.md

   ]
 {% endhighlight %}

-The default value for *_resourceRoot* is */elda-assets/*
+The default value for *_resourceRoot* is */APP/lda-assets/* where *APP* is the application name, by default *elda*.

 Now suppose that we would like to override some of the default behaviours of the Velocity renderer.
 Velocity's behaviour is to use the first definition of a macro or partial that it finds, so our overrides have to be found before the default files.
 We decide to put our locally customised assets into `/var/www/myEldaApp/assets`:

 {% highlight html linenos %}
 <myEldaAppSpec> api:defaultFormatter